"Brazil, here I come ... Thanksss, amigo"

-The video camera (cine-camera in Britain) is important, because it provides us with the clue to when Dudley's birthday falls, as we shall see in PS3.
+The cine-camera (U.S.: video camera) is important, because it provides us with the clue to when Dudley's birthday falls, as we shall see in PS3.

 Every year, Harry was left behind with Mrs. Figg, a mad old lady who lived two streets away.
 Harry hated it there.

 Arabella Figg, as Harry learns a few years from now, is a Squib and a member of the Order of the Phoenix, and isn't nearly as bad as she has to pretend to be (OP2).
-Presumably she was stationed there a couple of streets away from Privet Drive to help guard Harry as he grew up, although there is no canon which specifically states this.
+Perhaps, back when in 1981, she was stationed there a couple of streets away from Privet Drive to help guard Harry as he grew up, although there is no canon which specifically states this.
 It's possible that she just happened to live there all along.

 The whole house smelled of cabbage